 This post was written by an external contributor.
 A 10,000 word essay might seem like a daunting task, but if you use it as a way of boosting your employability, you’ll be killing two birds with one stone.
-Susannah Keogh talks how you can use your dissertation to further your career prospects.
+Susannah Keogh talks how you can use your dissertation to further your career prospects and land your dream graduate job.

 You’ve been putting it off all summer but come September there’s no denying it: the dreaded dissertation time is here.
 Unless you’re planning a career in academia after finishing university, it’s easy to just see the dissertation as a mammoth hurdle to overcome in your quest for a 2:1, rather than something which could be beneficial in its own right for your career.
 Follow these four top tips and your dissertation won’t just be a footnote on your CV anymore.